blink-claw-bot/faq.blink.sv/integrations/connect-to-the-alby-browser-extension-on-android.md

 # Connect to the Alby Browser extension on Android

-Currently Firefox mobile supports add-ons only on Android.
-You can take similar steps on a desktop as well using Firefox, Chrome or a compatible browser.
+Currently Firefox mobile supports add-ons only on Android. <br>
+Check out our blogpost covering the similar steps using a desktop [blink.sv/blog/blink-alby](https://www.blink.sv/blog/blink-alby).

 1. [Download Firefox](https://www.mozilla.org/en-US/firefox/browsers/mobile/android/) on your Android phone
 2. Open Firefox and choose `Add-ons` from the menu on the upper right